Skip to main content

 How do I find a scholarship?

-There are numerous scholarships that students can apply for.
-Some scholarships are available to students in a specific field or students with special requirements, while many are for all students regardless of their field of study.
+Some scholarships are available to students in a specific subject area or students with special requirements, many are aimed at all students regardless of their subject.

 Initiative ArbeiterKind

-The initiative ArbeiterKind.de supports students from non-academic backgrounds on their way to successfully completing their studies.
+The initiative ArbeiterKind.de supports pupils from non-academic backgrounds on their way to successfully completing their studies.

 More info: www.arbeiterkind.de

-The "Deutschland-Stipendium" (Germany Scholarship) program was initiated by the Federal Ministry of Education and Research and has been offered at our university since the 2011/12 Winter Semester.
+The Deutschland-Stipendium programme initiated by the Federal Ministry of Education and Research has been offered at our university since the winter semester 2011/12.

 • Berufsbildungswerk Philipp Jakob Wieland, Ulm